crypt0miester/cm-with-signer/README.md

 ## Mechanism of the Candy Machine Signer (CMS):
  * Add a Candy Machine Signer to the Candy Machine Account
+ * Add isSignatureRequired to the "Candy Machine Data"/config
  * MintNFT can be invoked only when CMS has signed the transaction.

 ### How to add CMS via cli: